ombulabs/blog/_posts/2015-01-19-4-useful-github-tricks.markdown

 ## .keys

 You can get anyone's public keys by appending .keys to their Github username.
-For instance, to get this post's author's public keys: [mauro-oto](https://github.com/mauro-oto.keys)
+For instance, to get my public keys: [mauro-oto](https://github.com/mauro-oto.keys)

 For great git-specific tips, try [here](http://mislav.uniqpath.com/2010/07/git-tips/) or [here](http://gitready.com/).